 For day time crate training, it’s all about taking it slow and breaking each part of the process into tiny steps that get lots of praise and rewards.
 But how tiny is a tiny step?
 Micro-tiny.

-For example, the first tiny step for Sadie was giving her a treat when she poked her head in the gate to get the treat from our hands, which were inside the crate.
+For example, the first tiny step for Sadie was giving her a treat when she poked her head in the crate to get the treat from our hands, which were inside the crate.
 Then, we treated her when she put her whole body in the crate.
-Eventually, we worked up to treating when partially closing the door, then closing the door and treating, etc. By taking it in tiny steps at a time and keeping the process positive, Sadie now loves her crate.
+Eventually, we worked up to treating when partially closing the door, then closing the door and treating, etc. By taking small steps at a time and keeping the process positive, Sadie now loves her crate.

 3. Nap time?
 Potty time.
 Play time?
 Potty time.
 Meal time?
 Potty time.

 By three months, our Goldendoodle was really getting the hang of potty training.
 And, I think our family was figuring out the potty training routine too.
 Here’s what we were training ourselves to do…

 Puppy just had a nap?
 It’s potty time.
 Puppy has been playing and looks distracted?
 It’s potty time.
 Puppy ate?
 Potty time in about 15 minutes.
 Puppy drank?
 Check your watch because potty time is not far away.

 Additionally, as part of our bringing home a new puppy plan and preparation, we’d chosen a “potty spot” in our yard and our plan was working!
 We took Sadie out on leash to her designated potty area, and she quickly figured out this was “the place” because she’d pottied there before.
 Additionally, because she was on leash, we could keep track of whether she’d pottied or not, and give lots of praise for pottying.